What is the Claude Code Swarm feature? Agent Teams, explained

 What's next:

-Swarm mode is just the beginning.
-The infrastructure is in place for even more sophisticated coordination: cross-team collaboration, persistent agent memories, learned specializations.
+Claude Code agent teams are just the beginning.
+The swarm infrastructure is in place for even more sophisticated coordination: cross-team collaboration, persistent agent memories, learned specializations.
 Anthropic tends to iterate quickly once a capability ships.

-And we're keeping pace: Cyrus is launching same-day support for agent swarms and Sonnet 5.
-If you're using Cyrus with Linear, you'll have access to swarm-powered development workflows from day one.
+And we're keeping pace: Cyrus is launching same-day support for Claude Code agent teams and Opus 4.6.
+If you're using Cyrus with Linear, you'll have access to agent team-powered development workflows from day one.

 For now, try it out.
 Build something that would have been impractical with single-agent Claude.
-See how it feels to manage an AI team instead of prompting an AI assistant.
+See how it feels to manage Claude Code agent teams instead of prompting an AI assistant.

 The future of AI-assisted development isn't one brilliant model.
-It's a swarm.
+It's agent teams - a swarm.

 Break free from the terminal